Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Related Work

 There has been some work on ML model placement at the edge in the framework of what is called ``AI on Edge''~\cite{Deng2020}, but it considers a single intermediate tier between the edge device and the cloud, while we study general networks with nodes in the entire cloud-to-the-edge continuum.
 Our dynamic placement \AlgoName{} algorithm could be applied also in this more particular setting, for example in the MODI platform~\cite{Ogden2018}.
 The work closest to ours is~\cite{LaiJiao2020}, which proposes an online learning policy, with the premise of load balancing over a pool of edge devices while maximizing the overall accuracy. \AlgoName{} has more general applicability, as we do not make any assumption on the network topology and also employ a more flexible cost model that takes into account network delay. {Another related work in this framework is} VideoEdge~\cite{hung2018videoedge}, which studies how to split the analytics pipeline across different computational clusters to maximize the average inference accuracy.
 Beside the focus on the specific video application, the paper does not propose any dynamic allocation placement algorithm.

-{Even if the problem of inference provisioning is currently overlooked in the context of distributed systems,} there exists a vast literature on {the problem of} content placement~\cite{Qiu2015} where objects can be stored (cached) into different nodes in order to reduce the operational cost of content delivery.
+Even if the problem of inference provisioning is currently overlooked in the context of distributed systems, there exists a vast literature on {the problem of} content placement~\cite{Qiu2015} where objects can be stored (cached) into different nodes in order to reduce the operational cost of content delivery. \newton{Content placement has been extended to the case of \emph{service caching} (or placement), where an entire service can be offloaded onto nodes co-located with base-stations or mobile-micro clouds, engaging not only storage but also computational resources and energy~\cite{xu18,Leung2017}.
 The similarities between this problem and inference provisioning inspired us in the design of Inference Delivery Networks.
-However, the two problems feature some crucial differences. {For instance,} content placement has been extended to the case of \emph{service caching} (or placement), where an entire service can be offloaded onto nodes co-located with base-stations or mobile-micro clouds, engaging not only storage but also computational resources and energy~\cite{xu18,Leung2017}; nonetheless the problem considered in this paper differs from the above, as inference services can run under different configurations that lead to variable resource consumption and inference accuracy.
-In some sense, traditional services provide a binary answer to any user request: the request can be satisfied if and only if the service is deployed at the node and any two nodes deploying the service are equivalent.
-In ML inference, however, several models can provide an answer but the accuracy of the answer can be different~\cite{Ben-Ameur2021}.
+However, the two problems feature crucial differences.
+First, in a content delivery network a request for a given item may only be served by a server storing that specific item.
+Whereas, in IDNs, several models can provide an answer but the accuracy of the answer can be different~\cite{Ben-Ameur2021}.
+Second, a key property of content placement is that the service cost always increases together with the path length, i.e., the distance between the request source and the node serving the request.
+This is not the case for inference delivery networks, as 1)~upstream models may be more accurate and 2)~the same model at may feature different processing delays based on the serving node properties.
+This leads to a more complex cost function, as the first node receiving the request may not be the optimal one to serve it.
+Note that this difference was crucial in the design of our algorithm (see Fig.~\ref{fig:synch}).
+Finally, multiple requests can simultaneously be processed by a given model, leading to additional considerations about requests load and serving capacities.}